nuts-foundation/nuts-monitor/README.md

 The `nutsnodeapikeyfile` config parameter should point to a PEM encoded private key file.
 The corresponding public key should be configured on the Nuts node in SSH authorized keys format.
 `nutsnodeapiuser` Is required when using Nuts node API token security.
 It must match the user in the SSH authorized keys file.
 `nutsnodeapiaudience` must match the config parameter set in the Nuts node.
+Check https://nuts-node.readthedocs.io for Nuts node API security details.

+## Health check

+The monitor exposes a status and health check endpoints on `/status` and `/health`.
+The health endpoint returns a sprint actuator style body.

 ## Technology Stack